next-i18next

 SimpleLocalize CLI

-Now you can run upload command to upload translations to translation editor.
+Now you can use the SimpleLocalize CLI to upload and download translations from the translation editor.

 $ simplelocalize upload